warewulf/warewulf/userdocs/contents/nodeconfig.rst

 The Node Configuration DB
 =========================

-As mentioned in the [Configuration](configuration) section, node configs are persisted to the ``nodes.conf`` YAML file, but generally it is best not to edit this file directly (however that is supported, it is just prone to errors).
+As mentioned in the :doc:`Warewulf Configuration <configuration>` section, node configs are persisted to the ``nodes.conf`` YAML file, but generally it is best not to edit this file directly (however that is supported, it is just prone to errors).

 This method of using a YAML configuration file as a backend datastore is both scalable and very lightweight.
 We've tested this out to over